LykosAI/StabilityMatrix/README.md

 - Supports [Automatic 1111][auto1111], [Comfy UI][comfy], [SD.Next (Vladmandic)][sdnext], [VoltaML][voltaml], [InvokeAI][invokeai]
 - Embedded Git and Python dependencies, with no need for either to be globally installed
 - Fully Portable, move Stability Matrix's Data Directory to a new drive or computer at any time

 ### 🚀 Launcher with syntax highlighted terminal emulator, routed GUI input prompts
 - Launch arguments editor with predefined or custom options for each Package install
-- Package environment variables
+- Configurable Environment variables

 ### 🗃️ Checkpoint Manager, configured to be shared by all Package installs
 - Option to find CivitAI metadata and preview thumbnails for new local imports

 ### ☁️ Model Browser to import from [CivitAI][civitai]
 - Automatically imports to the associated model folder depending on the model type
-- Also downloads relavent metadata files and preview image
+- Also downloads relevant metadata files and preview image

 ![header](https://github.com/LykosAI/StabilityMatrix/assets/13956642/a9c5f925-8561-49ba-855b-1b7bf57d7c0d)